Natalie Wood: What Remains Behind

 Natalie Wood: reflections on a legendary life by Natasha Wagner, Manoah Bowman et al. Turner Classic Movies publishing program

 On the big screen, you cannot help but get caught up in her performance.
 Critics have suggested that Natalie represents a portrait of American womanhood in transition.
-This is an intriguing idea; she was of course the product of the studio system, but she was never a ‘starlet’ or a ‘goddess of the silver screen’; rather, as a child actor who made the cross over to adult roles in films such as Rebel Without A Cause, West Side Story and Bob and Sue and Ted and Alice she anticipates and reflects the changing attitudes of the 50s, 60s and 70s.
+This is an intriguing idea; she was of course the product of the studio system, but she was never a ‘starlet’ or a ‘goddess of the silver screen’; rather, as a child actor who made the cross over to adult roles in films such as Rebel Without A Cause, West Side Story and Bob and Sue and Ted and Alice she anticipates and reflects American womanhood the 50s, 60s and 70s.

 There is something of the Persephone archetype about Natalie Wood.
-I have written about this archetype before.
 Persephone is a young woman, who finds her power through adversity and in doing so challenges structures and systems.
 There is often a cost to herself, and she may appear to be a pawn of more powerful forces - and by that I mean men - but her legacy resonates.

 Whilst watching the documentary, I noticed that Natalie was particularly found of butterfly design jewellery, she is often wearing a butterfly necklace in interviews and I was curious about that.